Mason County Vehicle Impound Guide

 You'll generally need the following documents to retrieve your vehicle:

-- Valid driver's license (or someone with a valid license): The person retrieving the car must have a valid driver's license.
+- Valid Driver's License (or a Licensed Person Picking it Up): The person retrieving the car must have a valid driver's license.
+If your license is suspended, you'll need someone else to pick it up.

 If You Don't Have a Valid License